Check The Bolt Connections In A Leaky Toilet

 If you've still got a mystery on your hands, consider other causes of water leaks at the base of the toilet.

-What To Do If Your Washer Is Causing a Leaky Toilet
+What To Do If A Bad Washer Is Causing A Leaky Toilet

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.